jpfairbanks/SemanticModels.jl/doc/src/modeltools.md

 Modules = [SemanticModels.ModelTools]
 ```

-### Transformations
+### Category Theory

-The following transformations ship with ModelTools, you can use them as templates for defining your own model classes.
+The following Category Theory operations ship with ModelTools, you can use them as templates for defining your own model classes.

 ```@autodocs
-Modules = [SemanticModels.ModelTools.Decorations]
+Modules = [SemanticModels.ModelTools.CategoryTheory]
 ```

 ### Model Classes